kammaii/akorean/docs/objects.md

 We will create a Object Prototype "hierarchy" (or Object Class hierarchy) of "Animals"

+Note!
+When you use this technique, `Object.create` does NOT copy properties to subclasses.

 ```
 let Animal = {
   family: "Animal",